andy-byers/CalicoDB/doc/design.md

 When the first bucket is created, the first 3 database pages are initialized in-memory.
 The first page in the file, called the root page, contains the file header and serves as the [schema tree's][#schema] root node.
 The second page is always a [pointer map](#pointer-map) page.
-The third page is the root node of the tree representing the first user bucket.
+The third page is the root node of the tree representing the newly-created bucket.
-As the database is modified, additional pages are created by extending the database file.
+As the database grows, additional pages are allocated by extending the database file.

 ## Performance
 CalicoDB runs in a single thread, and is very much I/O-bound as a result.